Debt To Income Ratio Required For Mortgage Depends On Loan Program

 Lenders are concerned not only with credit profile but also with the housing expense and overall monthly expenses compared to the gross monthly income.
 This is called Debt To Income Ratio Required For Mortgage.
 There are two types of debt to income ratios.
 The first is the housing Debt To Income Ratio Required For Mortgage.
 DTI is calculated by taking the monthly housing expenses divided by the borrower’s monthly gross income.

 For example, let’s take a case scenario:

-- and the borrowers monthly gross income is $10,000 per month
+- and the borrower monthly gross income is $10,000 per month

 - the housing expense to income ratio is $3,000 divided by $10,000

-- this yields 30% housing debt to income ratio
+- this yields a 30% housing debt to income ratio

-HUD allows a maximum of 46.9% front end debt to income ratio to get an approve/eligible per AUS FINDINGS for borrowers with credit scores of 620 FICO or higher.
+HUD allows a maximum of 46.9% front-end debt to income ratio to get an approve/eligible per AUS FINDINGS for borrowers with credit scores of 620 FICO or higher.
 Both Fannie Mae and Freddie Mac do not have front-end debt to income ratio requirements.

 Back End Debt To Income Ratio Required For Mortgage